VoidPep/VoidPep/README.md

 ## 👋 Hi,
-im Pedro, commonly called Void, Pepe, Perdo... by the way, i am a brazilian developer, who is looking for learn new technologies and do what i like envolving programming or related things.
+im Pedro, commonly called Void, Pepe, Perdo... by the way, i am a brazilian developer, who is looking for learn new technologies and do what i like envolving programming or related things,

 <div align="center">
 <a href="https://github.com/VoidPep">